 Many companies will also face variations to their build contract from a range of parties including sub-contractors and suppliers, which can suddenly increase the cost of a build or force it stop.
 We can help you re-negotiate these changes or deal with the financial pressures they bring.

 Construction firms face a dilemma when cash is short as if they stop work or leave site significant liabilities arise, but how do they keep trading to realise their work in progress and architect’s certificates?

-At Gibson Hewitt we have spent many years working with a range of developers, sub-contractors and suppliers who have found themselves in a difficult position and we understand the pressures that the industry faces.
+At Turpin Barker Armstrong we have spent many years working with a range of developers, sub-contractors and suppliers who have found themselves in a difficult position and we understand the pressures that the industry faces.